aybbr/getitdone/README.md

-A watchface sample using custom fonts
+A Pebble watchface sample using custom fonts

 Screenshots :